finec-mgimo/finec-mgimo.github.io/README.md

 - make <https://epogrebnyak.gitlab.io/doks-howto> a sample multilingual site for doks theme

-Non-goal:
+Secondary site:

-- this site also deployed with Netlify at https://gifted-pasteur-36c387.netlify.app/
+- This site also deployed with Netlify at https://gifted-pasteur-36c387.netlify.app/

 Changes: